LittleTheFu/tracer/readme.md

 Then:

-1 : make a new folder named "build":
+1.make a new folder named "build":

 `
 mkdir build
 `

-2 : enter this folder:
+2.enter this folder:

 `
 cd build
 `

-3 : generate the project with cmake
+3.generate the project with cmake

 `
 cmake ..
 `

-4 : build the project with MSBuild.exe
+4.build the project with MSBuild.exe

 `
 MSBuild.exe .\ray_tracer.sln
 `

-5 : run the exe file
+5.run the exe file

 `
 .\Debug\ray_tracer.exe
 `

-6 : an image is created in Debug folder
+6.an image is created in Debug folder

 ~~g++ -o render *.cpp *.h .\common\*~~